 Before earning a doctoral degree, students must create a doctoral dissertation and earn professional, supervised work experience that is APA-approved.
-Required number of hours vary by state, but the average requirement is 3,000 hours.
+The required number of hours varies by state, but the average requirement is 3,000 hours.

 - Gaining clinical experience needed for a license

 Psychologists pursue an understanding of the intricate mind.
 They commit to exploring effective treatments of its disorders and abnormalities while providing patients with a professional direction.
 They are experts at studying behavior, feelings, and relationships that make them outstanding counselors.
 Until recently, psychologists used to be prohibited from prescribing medication for mental health patients.

 Psychologist career options aren’t limited to private practice, hospitals, clinics, or universities.
 They also work in various sectors of the economy, the federal government, industrial, manufacturing, or forensic centers.
 BLS data reveal that California and New York have the highest employment rates for clinical, counseling, and school psychologists.
 Job openings are predicted to rise to 19% from 2014 to 2024, with specialty doctoral degree holders speeding ahead.

 In their subfields and concentrations, psychologists perform a psychological assessment, research, behavior modification, treatment program creation, and course studies.
 Their profession requires them to keep abreast with up-to-date industry trends to continuously and effectively contribute to society through their specialization.

 For more information, read our rankings featuring psychology degree programs and schools: